HosseinSayyedMousavi/Jcc-State-Scraper/README.md

 username=admin
 password=admin
 ```

-#### C. Start scraper on Start scraper singletone model:
+### C. Check scraping data

-if you click on save button scraper will be start.
+- You can see all scraped Ojcc cases with its Docket and Scheduler objects that connect to this with ForeignKey.

-you can stream all scraped OjccCases with its Docket and Scheduler objects that connect to this with ForeignKey.
+- You can stream operation in Stream scraper singleton model. (save button do nothing)

 ### 2. Scraper characteristics :